Devonté Hynes

 EO

-Yeah.
-It was the major happening club in London as Dev was coming up in his late teens.
+It was the major happening club in London as you were coming up in your late teens.
 You met Florence Welch there.

 DH